 For a beta, give the version a pre-release suffix like 1.0-beta.1 (then 1.0-beta.2, and so on).
 Zonogy shows the version verbatim, so the beta marker appears in the menu bar and Preferences, and the update check orders each beta before the eventual final 1.0.

-gh release create v1.1 dist/Zonogy-1.1.dmg --title "Zonogy 1.1" --notes "What changed…"
+gh release create v1.1 dist/Zonogy-1.1.dmg --target <built commit> --title "Zonogy 1.1" --notes "What changed…"

 Betas.
 During the initial beta phase, publish each beta as an ordinary release so testers’ update checks offer the next one; version ordering makes each beta supersede the last, and the final v1.0 supersede them all.
 Mark a release draft or prerelease only to hide it from the update check entirely — for example, once a stable release exists and you don’t want its users pulled onto a new beta.
 (People who manually install a hidden beta then aren’t auto-notified of further betas until a normal release appears.)